The following sections of the report examine the circumstances around each instance of governments cutting or restricting access to the internet.

 - Total cost of internet restrictions: $236.8 million

 Damage to an undersea cable reduced Yemen’s internet capacity by 80% in January.
-Some have claimed it was a deliberate act of sabotage by the Houthi rebels that control large swathes of the country, however this allegation remains unconfirmed.
+Some have claimed it was a deliberate act of sabotage, however this allegation remains unconfirmed.

-“Regardless of who or what is responsible, Yemenis were effectively cut off from one another and the rest of the world.
-The continued disconnections have become increasingly dangerous with the continued spread of COVID-19,” Access Now said in a statement.[13]
+“Regardless of who or what is responsible, Yemenis were effectively cut off from one another and the rest of the world.”
+Access Now said in a statement.[6]

 Myanmar